Creating and Using Rotated Secrets

 What is a Rotated Secret?

-Rotated Secrets enable you to protect privileged-user account credentials, such as an Administrator account on a Windows server, a root account on a Linux server, or an Admin account on a network device, by resetting its password either manually via the CLI or Console, or automatically resetting it at defined intervals.
+Rotated Secrets help protect privileged user credentials, such as an administrator account on a Windows server, a root account on a Linux server, or an admin account on a network device.
+They work by resetting the account password either manually or automatically at defined intervals.

-Akeyless does this by generating a new password, resetting it on the target machine, and storing the updated secret value so that it can be retrieved when required.
-The user fetching the secret only has to request it via the UI or CLI and use it to log into the application.
+Akeyless automates this by generating a new password, resetting it on the target machine, and storing the updated secret value so that it can be retrieved when needed.
+Independently, the Gateway uses the Rotated Secret and the Target to update the user’s password on the target resource.

 Creating a Rotated Secret for MySQL via the UI